-Four MEBS members focus on entrepreneurship research: Dr Zografia Bika, Mr Julian Campbell and Dr Dimitrios Dousios.Their independent and collaborative research encompasses local, national and international perspectives, and has been supported by various organisations including the AHRC, EPSRC, ESRC, EU, and UK~IRC.
+Five MEBS members focus on entrepreneurship research: Dr Zografia Bika, Tiago Botelho, Mr Julian Campbell, Dr Dimitrios Dousios and Dr Graham Manville.Their independent and collaborative research encompasses local, national and international perspectives, and has been supported by various organisations including the AHRC, EPSRC, ESRC, EU, and UK~IRC.

 The extant diversity within entrepreneurship is reflected in the research interests and activities of the members of this group.
 These include gender and entrepreneurship and entrepreneurship in development; rural, family and institutional entrepreneurship; research exploring the causal link between entrepreneurship and small firm growth, as well as open innovation in SME's, high growth firms, and firms' dynamic processes of assembling and integrating knowledge for sustainable competitive advantage.